rammandoof/PTcredits-text-GMS2/README.md

 (Ignore the highlighted New Project, just a bug with snipping tools...)

+You can delete both of the README.md and .gitattributes files, but I highly discourage deleting any of the other files!

 *The Project Directory is the Directory where your Project is stored (look at the Image above).

 # Modyfing